Honey-Lime Glazed Pork Tenderloin

 How to Make Honey-Lime Glazed Pork Tenderloin?

 For this recipe, first gather all the ingredients.
 Make the glaze for the pork.
-Then season the pork
+Then season the pork and follow the directions below.

-Ingredients for Honey-Limeย Glazed Pork Tenderloin:
+Ingredients for Honey-Lime Glazed Pork Tenderloin:

-Ingredients for the Glaze:
+For the Glaze:

 • 3 Tbsp. extra virgin olive oil